Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 You can find the executable file from the location "(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/2.global_registration/global_registration".

 # Demo
-We have provided downsampled raw data for four modalities (`fMOST`,`VISoR`,`MRI`,`LSFM`), corresponding registered results, and related files needed during registration.
+**We have provided compiled executable files that you can use directly without complicated environment configuration**.
+Here we also have provided downsampled raw sample data for four modalities (`fMOST`,`VISoR`,`MRI`,`LSFM`), corresponding registered results, and related files needed during registration.
+In addition, you can also use the corresponding script file to register your own data.

 ## Structure of the Demo folder